Things You Must Do and Not Do in California

 Most of these laws are a matter of having basic common sense.
 Obviously you cannot drive around with a passenger locked in the trunk of your car.
 Of course you may not drive your car into a designated wilderness area.
 But they have indeed happened, and because of that, we’ve had to enact official laws — and charge California traffic ticket fines.
 When in doubt, just use your best judgment.
 It’ll steer you clear most of the time.

-Feel free to call us if you have any questions, contact us – we’re here 24 hours a day, every day of the year!
+Feel free to call us if you have any questions, contact us – we’re here every day of the week!